 People love to look at food.
 Videos and photos that highlight delicious meals get thousands of likes, shares, and comments.

-The photos can be shared on your social media handles, used to decorate your menu or restaurant and entice visitors.
+The photos can be shared on your social media handles and used to decorate your menu or restaurant and entice visitors.

 You can even work with influencers and encourage others to share photos of your food and tag your brand.